 Below is a summary of existing state laws that complement these federal requirements to improve high school graduation for students experiencing homelessness, including new legislation SchoolHouse Connection helped pass with partners in Connecticut, Indiana, Kentucky, and Nevada in 2019.
-Summaries of federal requirements are available on our website.
+Summaries of federal requirements are available here.

 - A student experiencing homelessness who changes schools any time after completing the second year of high school is exempted from coursework and other district graduation requirements that exceed state requirements, unless the district determines the student is reasonably able to complete the district requirements in time to graduate by the end of the student’s fourth year in high school.

 - School districts and county offices of education must issue full or partial credit for coursework satisfactorily completed at a previous school for a student experiencing homelessness.

 - When partial credit is awarded in a particular course, the student shall be enrolled in the same or equivalent course, to enable the student to complete the entire course.

 Connecticut HB 7313 (2019) (Conn.
 Gen. Stat. §10-186)

 - School districts must inform unaccompanied youth experiencing homelessness that they can request a hearing when access to school is denied, and ensure youth are able to continue attending the school in which the youth seek enrollment during the pendency of disputes.

 - The burden of proof in disputes involving a student experiencing homelessness is on the school district.